 There is no need to partake in a HiSET prep course but you can imagine that decent preparation is a MUST for this rigorous test.
 New Hampshire does not require HiSET applicants to take and pass the official HiSET practice test (for support, use our free practice tests) but local testing sites may require applicants to do so anyway so get well informed.

 In New Hampshire, there’s no requirement to have a Social Security Number to be able to register for the HiSET exam.
-For all New Hampshire prep, locations click here.
+For all New Hampshire prep class locations and test centers, click here.

 New Jersey offers applicants for the state’s high school equivalency (HSE) testing program all three options available in America: HiSET, GED, and TASC.
 All options are only offered in computer-based format; paper-based testing is no longer offered in the state.

 The minimum age for HSE testing in New Jersey is 16 but applicants 16 and 17 years old must meet strict regulations like a “Consent to Participate” declaration signed by a parent or guardian and permission from their school districts.